Rather speak to person? Give us a call (0800 044 3194) or click here to complete the form below and we’ll call you

 What happens to your business tools if you go Bankrupt?

 However, any items which you do not use personally or other business assets such as heavier equipment and machinery will have to be sold.
 Where necessary a valuer will be appointed to confirm what they are worth.

-If you want to keep items which would otherwise be sold you can make an offer to buy these back from the OR.
-Your offer needs to be reasonable.
-In other words based what they would fetch at auction less the costs associated with selling them.
+If you want to keep items which would otherwise be sold you can make an offer to buy these back from the Official Receiver.
+This is based on their 2nd hand value

 There is a huge variety of self employment.
 As such no list exists defining the tools are exempt.
 It will always be down to the Official Receiver to make a final decision.

 As a rule of thumb you will be allowed to keep your hand tools and similar items without which it would be impossible to carry out your business.
 In other words if you are a plumber, electrician or carpenter you will be allowed to keep the tools you carry round in your van.

 However if you own equipment that you do not use personally (perhaps it is used by an employee or is surplus to your requirements) it is unlikely to be exempt.
 In addition heavy machinery such as a digger or equipment in a workshop is not exempt.
 If you want to keep these things you are likely to have to pay the Official Receiver for them.

 Tools which you own but are used by employees are unlikely to be exempt assets and might have to be bought back from the Official Receiver if you wish to keep them.